• Disease Overview

 Causes

-Although the exact cause and disease mechanism of systemic scleroderma are not known, it is thought to occur in genetically predisposed individuals following a trigger, possibly exposure to virus or toxins.
-Systemic scleroderma is an autoimmune disease, which means that it involves a dysregulated immune system that attacks the affected individualโ€™s own body.
+It is thought to be an autoimmune disease, which means that it involves a dysregulated immune system that attacks the affected individual’s own body.
 The first event to occur is possibly injury to small blood vessels (microvascular injury).
 In healthy individuals, response to injury leads to recruitment of inflammatory mediators that facilitate repair.
 In individuals with systemic scleroderma, microvascular injury leads to disproportionate inflammatory mediator recruitment and excessive fibrous tissue deposition.
 This fibrous tissue can replace healthy tissue and lead to symptoms of systemic scleroderma such as skin thickening, internal organ scarring and associated complications.

 • < Previous section